General Landscape Uses:

 Can be grown from seeds cleaned of pulp.
 Plant right away; seeds do not store well.
 Place in light shade or full sun.

 In South Florida, naturally known only from the Florida Keys although it has been widely planted elsewhere.
 Beautiful examples can be seen at Lignumvitae Key Botanical State Park.
 It was formerly logged to near extinction for its beautiful and useful wood.
 It is listed as endangered by the state of Florida and as critically imperiled in South Florida by The Institute for Regional Conservation.
+See also Florida Natural Areas Inventory's Field Guide to the Rare Plants of Florida

 Synonyms: Guajacum is an orthographic variant.